Contact Us (323) 433-9967

 Keep in mind that employers must show that their actions are fair, consistent across all employees, and in compliance with employment laws.
 This includes equal application of all policies and procedures for all.

-Contact Novian & Novian For Help Defending Your Employment Lawsuit
+Contact Novian & Novian for Help Defending Your Employment Lawsuit

 The importance of being proactive cannot be overstated for employers.
 It helps in defending against potential lawsuits and also in maintaining a positive workplace environment.
 Furthermore, engaging in an employment law consultation early, can equip employers with the necessary tools and knowledge to navigate the legal landscape effectively.